 This is all that it takes to retain three sections of SUCCESS magazine.
 Now you can look at what you memorized.

-Adding the Information Number one, Donnie Deutsch, was the first section.
+Number one, Donnie Deutsch, was the first section.
 He talked about jumping into learning, which White associated with jumping over a book.
 Then he advised protecting or patenting our files, like the hand patting file number three.

 On number five the image was yourself having a focus group with family and friends, with a microscope from that file.
 The sixth thing Deutsch said was to be creative and get out there and sell it.
 The sailboat signified that.